HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 > Over 800 active installations and growing — thank you!
 > If you enjoy using this integration, please leave a ⭐ star to show your support.
-> Consider making a donation to help us keep improving!
+> Consider making a donation to help me keep improving!

 ## Overview